-The widespread availability of computers and inexpensive sensors is making it possible for city residents to collect and analyse transport data in ways that could hardly be imagined just a few years ago.
-Residents can use sensors in their smart phones or purpose-built sensors to monitor air quality, count traffic or trace their trips.
-They can combine this data with open data sets to create new applications or analyse data in new ways.
+The widespread availability of computers and inexpensive sensors makes it possible for residents to collect and analyse transport data in ways that could hardly be imagined just a few years ago.
+Residents can use purpose-built or smartphone sensors to monitor air quality, count traffic or track their trips.
+They can combine this data with open data sets (see: Transit Center: Data seeking open-minded transit agencies – on the benefits of open data) to create new applications or analyses.
 This page summarises crowdsourced data collection and analysis.

 Sensor Based Data Collection